Saturday, October 12, 2024

 The seafood was delicious!

 After lunch, we walked back downtown, looking at various shops.
 In the Cascais Marina, we found a mall with high-end stores.
-We looked around for some time but did not buy anything.
+We looked around for some time but did not purchase anything.

 We decided to get a light dessert and stopped by a nearby Paul bakery for pastries.
 I had an espresso with a couple of pastries.
 The pastries were delicious!

 We also tied coffee at the highly rated Coffee Cascais Centro.
-I tried the mocha while Inna explored the shops around Cascais.
+I tried the mocha while Inna explored the shops around Cascais, while I relaxed.

 Cascais Trip Report